Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 # angles

-the following is to be verified:
+> The following is from the memory and is to be verified {.is-warning}

 A vector can be created by subtracting points: p1=createPoint(1,0,0);